In this Part, we will explore the meaning of the Eighteenth Shloka of Sri Vishnu Sahasranamam.

 166. Vaidyah – The knower of all Vidyas or branches of knowledge.

-HE is the One who right from the beginning of the world knew all the vidyas that went into the creation of this Universe and hence HE is Vaidya.
-It is not only that He is the knower, but no one else is the knower of creating all the wondrous and manifold objects in His creation.
+The word Vaidya is related to the word Vidya.
+HE is the One who right from the beginning of the world knew all the Vidyas that went into the creation of this Universe and hence He is Vaidya.
+It is not only that He is the Knower, but no one else is the Knower of creating all the wondrous and manifold objects in His creation.

 ‘Eeshaanas Sarva Vidyaanaam Eeshvaras Sarvabhootaanaam – Verily He is the target of all learning and the Lord of all creatures’.